 Override template parameters in Azure resource group deployments

 Currently in Azure resource group deployment tasks, users select the template.json and the parameters.json and provide the override parameter values in a text box, following a specific syntax.
-This experience is now enhanced so the template parameters are rendered in a grid which allows them to be edited and overridden (Figure 50).
+This experience is now enhanced so the template parameters are rendered in a grid that allows them to be edited and overridden (Figure 50).
 You can access this feature by clicking the ... next to the override parameters field, which opens a dialog with the template parameters along with their default values and allowed values (if defined in the template and parameter .json files).
-This feature requires that CORS rules are enabled at the source.
-If template and parameter json files are in Azure storage blob, refer to the Azure Storage Services documentation to enable CORS.
+This feature requires that you enable CORS rules at the source.
+If template and parameter .json files are in Azure storage blob, refer to the Azure Storage Services documentation to enable CORS.